Baptist Health Presents 42nd Annual Orange Bowl Prayer Breakfast featuring Sammie Smith

 Sammie Smith was born and raised in Central Florida, where he fell in love with football at an early age.
 While playing at Apopka High School, he began a legendary football career and was recruited by Florida State University under Coach Bobby Bowden.
 At FSU, he demonstrated his extraordinary talents as a running back and played with football great, Deion Sanders.
 Smith was drafted in the first round by the Miami Dolphins under Coach Don Shula.
 As a running back with the Dolphins, he played with Dan Marino and later went on to play for the Denver Broncos with Coach Dan Reeves and John Elway.
 His NFL career ended when he was injured, and Smith retired from the game he loved.
 Following his retirement from football, he made a bad decision that landed him in federal prison, where he served several years.
 There he deepened his faith and accepted his calling to ministry after being released in 2001.
 For more than a decade, he has been speaking publicly about his experiences and working with student athletes through the Fellowship of Christian Athletes.
 He currently lives in Lake County, Florida, with his wife, Shalonda, and their children.

 Baptist Health South Florida is the largest faith-based, not-for-profit healthcare organization in the region.
 Baptist Health includes Baptist Hospital, South Miami Hospital, Baptist Children’s Hospital, Doctors Hospital, Homestead Hospital, Mariners Hospital, West Kendall Baptist Hospital, Baptist Cardiac & Vascular Institute, and Baptist Outpatient Services.
 Baptist Health Foundation, the organization’s fundraising arm, supports services at all hospitals and facilities affiliated with Baptist Health.
-For more information, visit BaptistHealth.net and connect with BaptistHealthSF on Facebook, Twitter and YouTube.Be sure to tell them Soul Of Miami sent you!
+For more information, visit BaptistHealth.net and connect with BaptistHealthSF on Facebook, Twitter and YouTube.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.